-An outer ear infection affects the outer opening of the ear and the tube that runs from the outer ear to the middle ear (the ear canal).
-It causes pain, itchiness and swelling.
-These symptoms can also be due to inflammation caused by an allergy or irritation.
+An outer ear infection affects the outer opening of your ear and the tube that runs from the outer ear to the middle ear (the ear canal).
+It causes pain, itchiness and swelling, so is sometimes called itchy ear.
+It is also known as otitis externa or swimmer's ear.

 - Outer ear infection or inflammation is also known as otitis externa or swimmer's ear.
 It is different to otitis media, which affects your middle ear.